Mudrik-Lab/CFSVM/docs/cfs_tutorial.md

 ```

 ##### Masks generation
 Next, we move on to the Mondrians.
 If you have pre-generated Mondrians, put them into `RUN_ME/Stimuli/Masks/` folder and skip to the [masks initialization](#masks-initialization).
 Otherwise, we will use the [MondrianGenerator](./mondrian_generator.md).
 Note that it provides only basic functionality.
-If you want to create spatially, temporally or orientationally filtered or phase scrambled masks, refer to the CFS crafter: [(Wang & Han, 2022)](https://doi.org/10.3758/s13428-022-01903-7), [GitHub](https://github.com/guandongwang/cfs_crafter).
+If you want to create spatially, temporally or orientationally filtered or phase scrambled masks, refer either to the [CFSCrafter class](cfs_crafter.md) or to the original CFS-crafter GUI: [(Wang et al., 2022)](https://doi.org/10.3758/s13428-022-01903-7), [GitHub](https://github.com/guandongwang/cfs_crafter).

 1. Import the MondrianGenerator class and construct the generator object, using the code below.
 The generator will randomly locate a specific numbers of figures (defined as **n_figures**, 1000 by default) that are shaped in a specific manner (defined as **type**, which can be, for example, a rectangle, a circle or a rhombus; for more shapes check the documentation) with the minimum radius equal to **x(y)_pixels**×**min_fraction** and the maximum radius equal to **x(y)_pixels**×**max_fraction** inside the `provided_path/Masks/` folder (here `Stimuli/Masks/`).
 ```matlab